-Any use of mobile devices in school by pupils must be in line with the acceptable use agreement (see appendices 1).
+Any use of mobile devices in school by pupils must be in line with the acceptable use agreement (see appendix 1).

-Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the school behaviour policy, which may result in the confiscation of their device.
+Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the school Behaviour and Rewards Policy, which may result in the confiscation of their device.

-9. Staff Using Work Devices Outside School
+10. Staff Using Work Devices Outside School